O-01/holbertonschool-simple_shell/README.md

 TERM_ES is a command that reads lines from either a file or the terminal, interprets them, and generally executes other commands.
 It is the program that is running when a user logs into the system.
 TERM_ES implements a language that has flow control constructs, a macro facility that provides a variety of features in addition to data storage, along with history and line editing capabilities.
 It incorporates many features to aid interactive use and has the advantage that the interpretative language is common to both interactive and non-interactive use (shell scripts).
 That is, commands can be typed directly to the running shell or can be put into a file and the file can be executed directly by TERM_ES.

 ## Description :writing_hand:
-This program simulates a command interpreter based in Unix and GNU/LINUX with its basic commands.
+This program simulates a command interpreter based in UNIX and GNU/LINUX with its basic commands.
 TERM_ES is both an interactive command language and a scripting language.
 TERM_ES is used by the operating system to control the execution of the system using shell scripts.
-TERM_ES is not supposed to be an exact implementation of powershell, but can work with all basic functions.
+TERM_ES is not supposed to be an exact implementation of shell, but can work with all basic functions.

 ## Features :pushpin:

-- This program displays a prompt and wait for the user to type a command.
-A command line always ends with a new line (when the user push ENTER key).
+- This program displays a prompt and waits for the user to type a command.
+A command line always ends with a new line (when the user presses ENTER key).

 - The prompt is displayed again each time a command has been executed.

 - When the user enters exit, TERM_ES will end and returns the status 0.

-- The user could stop the program using Ctrl+D (end of file).
+- The user could stop the program using Ctrl+D (END OF FILE).

 - The shell handles command lines with arguments and pathways.